edgurgel/poxa/README.md

 * App secret: "secret"
 * Port: 80

+Also a pusher example(https://github.com/pusher/pusher-presence-demo) is running using poxa at: http://poxa-presence-chat.herokuapp.com/

 ## Implementation

 Poxa uses [gproc](https://github.com/uwiger/gproc) extensively to register websocket connections as channels.
 So, when a client subscribes for channel 'example-channel', the websocket connection (which is a elixir process) is "tagged" as **{pusher, example-channel}**.
 When a pusher event is triggered on the 'example-channel', every websocket matching the tag receives the event.